dolittle-platform/Authentication/README.md

 ```

 ## Linux `host.docker.internal` fix
-Modify the coredns like this with uor own minikube ip so that we can keep using `host.docker.internal` on Linux system:
+Modify the coredns like this with uor own minikube ip (with the `.1` ending as we anna modify the dns gateawy stuff) so that we can keep using `host.docker.internal` on Linux system:

 ```yaml
 apiVersion: v1